Non-stop flights to Jakarta (CGK)

 Royal Brunei Airlines: year-round flights from Brunei and Muara (BWN).

-VietJet Air: year-round flights from Ho Chi Minh City (SGN).
+VietJet Air: seasonal flights from Hanoi (HAN) and year-round flights from Ho Chi Minh City (SGN).

 Vietnam Airlines (SkyTeam): year-round flights from Ho Chi Minh City (SGN).